Menopausal women become invisible over 50.

 When purchasing skincare, ask the therapist for a time friendly routine.
 By this I mean, choose a cleanser and facial scrub you can use in the shower, face masks which can double as deep hydrating night creams.
 Choose body lotions which are also firming and toning not just hydrating.

-Keep your carb intake down and protein intake up.
-Carbs cause your moods to fluctuate with your sugar highs and lows – you do not need anymore mood swings than you are already having!
+Keep your carb intake down and vegetable and plant protein intake up.
+Carbs cause your moods to fluctuate with your sugar highs and lows – you do not need any more mood swings than you are already having!

 Ensure your diet is alkaline – by this I mean eat plenty of greens and have at least one green smoothie containing Spirulina and collagen daily.
 Spirulina is an amazing source of protein, omegas and vitamins and minerals.
 Add collagen to the smoothie to keep your skin smooth and to assist with aches and pains, and a scoop of reds powder for an amazing boost of energy and detoxification.

 Drink plenty of filtered water.
-A client once told me that she saw her hot flushes as a reminder to drink a glass of water – wise woman.
+A client once told me that she saw her hot flushes as a reminder to drink a glass of water, a wise woman.